 DON’T: Install an in-ground pool.
 Many buyers will balk at the ongoing maintenance and be fearful of long-term repair and replacement costs.

 DO: Make minor repairs.
 Scour your house from top to bottom for chipped paint, missing or cracked outlet covers to replace and so on.
 These low-cost DIY tasks will reap untold rewards.

 DON’T: Add a sunroom.
 They’re expensive to install and, when dated, buyers will be leery of the cost of replacing aging windows.

 DO: Upgrade your appliances.
-Energy-efficient ones may qualify for a rebate (check out this state-by-state directory of available rebates), and you’ll cut back on your utility bills for as long as you’re in the house.
+Energy-efficient ones may qualify for a tax credit or rebate (check out this state-by-state directory of available energy incentives), and you’ll cut back on your utility bills for as long as you’re in the house.

-Speaking of smart investments, did you know you could get great, affordable home insurance through the GEICO Insurance Agency?
-If you already have an auto policy with us, you could qualify for a Multi-Policy Discount.
+Speaking of smart investments, did you know you could get affordable homeowners insurance through the GEICO Insurance Agency?
 Get a fast and free quote today.

 By Allan Britnell